underscoredotspace/starwars/README.md

 ## Examples

 A live example can be run with `npm start`.
-This demonstrates a simple request for `planets` resource with paginatin using ngRoute.
+This demonstrates a simple request for `planets` resource with pagination using ngRoute.

 ### Pagination (`options.page`)